• Skip to main content

 The cash envelope method is a very popular budgeting tool.
 I have used it for years and highly recommend it to get you on track!

-With the cash envelope method, you will separate your budget categories such as food, gas, kids, etc, into different envelopes.
+With the cash envelope method, you will separate your budget categories, such as food, gas, kids, etc, into different envelopes.
 Then you take the money out as cash.
 Placing each budgeted amount into each envelope.
-Once the money is gone from the envelope, you can’t spend again until your next pay period.
+Once the money is gone from the envelope, you can’t spend it again until your next pay period.

 The whole point of the cash envelope method is so that you can clearly see how much money is left in each of your budget categories, which should help you stay on track with the amounts that you have budgeted for.